Where Excellence is Expected

 This course is a continuation of piano playing techniques acquired in Beginning Piano that will expand upon the study of fundamental theory in reading and playing notes, rhythms, chords, scales, and accompaniment styles.

-MUS 1026: Provides a survey of basic materials of music, musical forms, media, genres, and musical style of American rock and popular music from the late 19th century to the present.
-Focus of the course will be on studying genres and styles within the context of their role in American society, culture, and political landscape.
+MUS 1026: Provides a survey of basic materials of music, musical forms, media, genres, and musical styles of American rock and popular music from the late 19th century to the present.
+The focus of the course will be on studying genres and styles within the context of their role in American society, culture, and political landscape.

 2512 | Music Production and Technology: 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – no prerequisite